 Another thing to remember: When you're using a VPN, your packets reach the internet with another IP address, supplied by your VPN provider.
 So if you keep connecting to different remote servers, each time the internet will see you as a different person.
 If you connect to a server in another country, you will appear to be browsing from that country.

 A VPN protocol is a set of encryption standards and transmission protocols used to create a secure connection between two devices.
 Commercial VPN providers commonly support a number of such protocols.
-These two are the most notable ones:
+These three are the most notable ones:

 While more and more internet users join the VPN trend, many people still believe that using a VPN service is somewhat close to rocket science.
 While it’s true that some digital security tools can be confusing, top VPN service providers design their apps to be intuitive and easy-to-use.